Incoming exchange

 As an international student moving to Norway, you must have a valid residence permit for studies (study permit).

-Nordic citizens are exempt from this requirement, but you should register with the National Population Register if you will be living in Norway for more than 6 months.
+Nordic citizens are exempt from this requirement, but you should register with the National Population Register after moving to Norway if you will be living here for more than 6 months.

 How to apply for a study permit

-How you apply for a study permit depends on your citizenship.
+How you apply for a study permit depends on your citizenship, see more details below.

 Important documents

-• Letter of Acceptance: Confirms full-time admission to NHH as an exchange student, that you have sufficient funds to cover living expenses while in Norway – no need to transfer money to a Norwegian bank account, and that exchange students are not required to pay tuition fees.
+• Letter of Acceptance: Confirms full-time admission to NHH as an exchange student and that you are not required to pay tuition fees.
+It also confirms that you have sufficient funds to cover living expenses while in Norway – there is no need for you to transfer money to a Norwegian bank account.

 • Tenancy agreement: Confirms that you have somewhere to live while in Norway, from Sammen if you applied for student housing by the application deadline.